sathish-kumaresan/event-management-system/README.md

 - **Modularity**: Services are organized by their specific functions.
 - **Persistence Layer**: The database is isolated as a distinct service by using Kubernetes PVCs for persistent data across pod restarts.

+### Benefits of the Architecture
+- **Scalability**: Each microservice can be scaled independently as required.
+- **Modularity**: Simplifies troubleshooting, updating the services, and maintenance.
+- **Reliability**: A failure in one service does not bring down the entire system, with Kubernetes handling pod restarts.
+- **Flexibility**: Components can be modified or replaced with minimal impact on the system.
+- **Strong Data Management with PostgreSQL**: PostgreSQL provides reliable and consistent storage for event data, ensuring data integrity and security.

 ### Challenges of the Architecture
 - **Security**: Services require secure access controls to protect sensitive data and prevent unauthorized access.
 - **Data Validation**: Ensuring data integrity across microservices is very important, as invalid data may cause application errors and disrupt functionality.